stefanvictora/hue-scheduler/docs/advanced_command_line_options.md

 The following advanced command line options are available.

 > [!NOTE]
 > You can set all command line options also via environment variables.
-E.g. instead of `--interpolate-all` you can also set `INTERPOLATE_ALL=true` as an environment variable.
+E.g., instead of `--interpolate-all` you can also set `INTERPOLATE_ALL=true` as an environment variable.

 ### `--interpolate-all`